 (Side Note: Be sure to read to the end to learn why Brave Writer may NOT be the best fit for you.)

 One way to see if Brave Writer would be a good fit without a lot of risk is to purchase one of their Arrow Guides (grades 3-6).
 These guides are inexpensive and provide copywork and dictation passages from a companion read-aloud novel (purchased separately).
-You can even download free samples of specific guides like this one for Charlotte’s Web!
+You can even download free samples of specific guides!

-There are several older guides than can be purchased individually.
-See all the guides that are available HERE.
+There are several older guides than can be purchased individually as well.

 So what exactly is Brave Writer?

 Like me, many homeschool moms stumble across Brave Writer in their search for a quality language arts program, but have a hard time understanding what exactly Brave Writer is or how to use it.